Patient Service Representative Program Frequently Asked Questions

 - Yes, Medical Terminology is required before taking this class.

 If I have taken a much more extensive Medical Terminology class, do I have to take it again?

 - Students may request to test out of taking this class before registration for the PSR class.
 Students will be given a quiz to see if they possess the knowledge required to be successful without taking the class.
 If students pass and they feel comfortable with the content, they will not be required to take the course.
 Students will make an appointment at the testing center to take this.
-It will only be a 5-10 minute quiz.
+It will only be a 5-10 minute fill in the blank quiz.

 In the past, Medical Terminology was offered as a part of the class online, why is it a separate class now?

 - After listening to the recommendations of previous students and instructors and careful consideration, this change was made.
 Students wanted this class to be offered in the classroom rather than online.
 They wanted to learn this information outside of the regular class.
 They felt it was just too much content to learn it all at the same time.
 The online class required a significant amount of discipline and a different style of learning.
 Moving forward, the only way that this class will be offered will be in the classroom.